Career Academies have been around since 1940 but they are taking on new life in Nebraska.

-A sequence of credit-bearing academic and career technical courses which reflect a Career Cluster selected in response to local, regional or state employment needs and demand for expertise.
+A Career Academy is a sequence of academic and career technical courses which reflect a Career Cluster selected in response to local, regional, or state employment needs and demand for expertise.

 Many high schools across the state are offering career based classes.
 In fact, 97 percent of Nebraska high schools offer at least one Career Technical Education (CTE) program of study.
 And the programs are effective.
 Ninety-nine percent of high school students who participate in CTE graduate.
 All of Nebraska’s community colleges offer career academy programs, too.